There are people who use Perl for tasks in system administration or in

 A maven is a trusted expert in a particular field, who seeks to pass knowledge on to others.

-The site will contain articles available to all free of charge.
-We will have several Perl books and video courses for sale.
+The site contains lots of articles available free of charge, several Perl books and video courses for sale, and the Perl Maven Pro subscription with even more articles.

 Versions of Perl

-I am sure you are wondering what version if Perl I am going to cover.
-For now I'll stick to Perl 5 and publish the Perl 6 related articles on my personal site.
+I am sure you are wondering what version of Perl is covered.
+For now we'll stick to Perl 5 and publish the Perl 6 related articles on elsewhere.
 After all Perl 5 is what is used in production.
-Within Perl 5 I'll try to be pragmatic.
-While I would really like to see more people move forward and use the newest releases of perl I have to be realistic.
+Within Perl 5 we try to be pragmatic.
+While it would be awesome to see more people move forward, and use the newest releases of Perl, we have to be realistic.
 In many companies that's impossible.
-I'll try to make sure the solutions I show can work on the perl 5.8 family but I'll point out when it is necessary to use a newer version of Perl.
+We try to make sure the solutions can work on the perl 5.8 family, but we point out when it is necessary to use a newer version of Perl.

-You will see how using a newer version of Perl can improve your code and you will also see how to reach the point that you can use that Perl.
+You will see how using a newer version of Perl can improve your code, and you will also see how to reach the point that you can use that version of Perl.

 People helping